CrazyCoder/crqt-ng/README.md

 crqt-ng is an e-book reader.
 In fact, it is a [Qt](https://www.qt.io/) frontend for the [crengine-ng](https://gitlab.com/coolreader-ng/crengine-ng) library.

-Supported plarforms: Windows, Linux, MacOS.
+Supported platforms: Windows, Linux, MacOS.
 Basically all platforms that are supported by crengine-ng, Qt and cmake.

 Supported e-book formats: fb2, fb3 (incomplete), epub (non-DRM), doc, docx, odt, rtf, pdb, mobi (non-DRM), txt, html, chm, tcr.